NiyarTalukdar/Hermes-Automation/README.md

 ## Domain context

-This pipeline was designed for BFSI/Insurance workload patterns — regulated, high-availability environments where performance SLAs are contractual, not aspirational.
+This pipeline was designed initially for BFSI/Insurance workload patterns — regulated, high-availability environments where performance SLAs are contractual, not aspirational.
 Test scenario designs cover:

 - Authentication and identity (ADB2C, OAuth flows)
 - Policy management and rating APIs
 - Claims processing and document services
 - Modernisation workloads migrating from legacy to cloud-native

 SLA thresholds, TPH targets, and error budgets reflect real BFSI non-functional requirements.
+Further releases can adapt to different verticals/domain and their non-functional requirements.

 ---